 For businesses looking to adopt cloud technology even further, using a multitude of SaaS products, it makes sense to look at using a dedicated cloud-based integration solution, otherwise known as Integration Platform as a Service (iPaaS).

-iPaaS provides a fully managed, multi-tenant cloud integration platform that can connect and integrate a variety of applications, data and processes in real time and in practically any combination across all operating environments, whether this is cloud-to-cloud integration, on-premises to cloud integration (hybrid) or on-premises to on-premises integration.
+iPaaS provides a fully managed, multi-tenant or multi-instance cloud integration platform that can connect and integrate a variety of applications, data and processes in real time and in practically any combination across all operating environments, whether this is cloud-to-cloud integration, on-premises to cloud integration (hybrid) or on-premises to on-premises integration.

 iPaaS removes many of the costs usually associated with data integration and business process automation, as all the tools and connectors are hosted, upgraded and maintained by the vendor, meaning that organisations can concentrate on core business strategies.